rust-lang/reference/src/expressions/struct-expr.md

 A struct expression with fields enclosed in curly braces allows you to specify the value for each individual field in any order.
 The field name is separated from its value with a colon.

-A value of a [union] type can also be created using this syntax, except that it must specify exactly one field.
+A value of a [union] type can only be created using this syntax, and it must specify exactly one field.

 ## Functional update syntax